-Visitors play an important role in an offender’s successful re-entry into the community.
+Visitors play an important role in an inmate’s successful re-entry into the community.
 We aim to make your visit to a state facility helpful and secure.

-We also understand that traveling to visit an offender on-site can take a toll on a family’s time and finances, and provide video visitation opportunities in partnership with Assisting Families of Inmates (AFOI), an independent organization that offers services for families of offenders.
+We also provide video visitation opportunities in partnership with Assisting Families of Inmates (AFOI), an independent organization that offers services to family members of inmates.

 You can find full details on our visitation policy in Operating Procedure 851.1.

 Beginning September 1, 2021, the following facilities will reopen for visitation: St. Brides Correctional Center, Greensville Correctional Center, Caroline Correctional Unit, Buckingham Correctional Center, Fluvanna Correctional Center for Women, Nottoway Work Center, Green Rock Correctional Center, Keen Mountain Correctional Center, and Patrick Henry Correctional Unit.